liewwy19/Advanced-LSTM-Model-for-Multi-class-Text-Classification/README.md

 thus, causing the waste of time and resources due to this arduous task.
 ## Data Set
 Dataset used for training and validation can be obtain from [Susan Li's Github page](https://github.com/susanli2016) @ https://github.com/susanli2016/PyCon-Canada-2019-NLP-Tutorial/blob/master/bbc-text.csv

+The training dataset is quite balance as each of the category contributed between 17%-23% each.
 ## Run Locally

 Clone the project